The St. James Quarter in Edinburgh will house the first W Hotel in Scotland. Credit: Stephen Bridger / Shutterstock.

 Boxxed, a marketing agency, received a contract to provide the positioning, brand strategy and delivery.
 Additionally, it provides marketing campaigns to target business and consumer audiences.

 Property developer Native Land was selected as the residential partner for the mixed-use development.
-The company partnered with Queensberry Properties to develop the residential component of the project.
+The company partnered with Queensberry Properties to develop the project’s residential component.